KxSystems/docs/docs/kb/deferred-response.md

 Ideally, for concurrency, all messaging would be async.
 However, sync messaging is a convenient paradigm for client apps.

-Hence [`-30!x`](../basics/internal.md#-30x-deferred-response) was added to allow processing of a sync message to be ‘suspended’, by indicating the response for the currently-executing sync message will be sent explicitly later.
+You can use [`-30!x`](../basics/internal.md#-30x-deferred-response) to allow processing of a sync message to be ‘suspended’, by indicating the response for the currently-executing sync message to be sent explicitly later.
 This allows other messages to be processed prior to sending a response message.

 You can use `-30!(::)` at any place in the execution path of [`.z.pg`](../ref/dotz.md#zpg-get), start up some work, allow `.z.pg` to complete without sending a response, and then when the workers complete the task, send the response explicitly.